 (vii) Docks and piers are commonly proposed on state-owned aquatic lands.
 The master program shall require coordination with the Washington state department of natural resources for all docks and piers proposed on state-owned aquatic lands.
 All permit authorizations that include docks or piers sited on state-owned aquatic lands shall require confirmation of the department of natural resources' authorization through a license, lease, or registration as a condition of approval. (m) Scientific data-collection or monitoring devices.
 Scientific data-collection or monitoring devices are installed in water or on shorelands and are intended to collect data or monitor conditions in or near the water.
 Examples are acoustic receivers anchored to the seafloor to track salmonid migration, passive acoustic monitoring devices, or seismic monitoring devices installed near a dam.
-Scientific monitoring devices are an appropriate use of the shoreline and shall not require a conditional use permit. (i) Master programs should include provisions fostering installation of scientific data-collection or monitoring devices as appropriate uses of the shoreline. (ii) Installation of scientific data-collection or monitoring devices requires review by the local government and may meet the definition of development and require a shoreline substantial development permit. (iii) Installation, use, and removal of scientific data-collection or monitoring devices must follow the mitigation sequence and meet no net loss of shoreline ecological functions. (ng) Shoreline restoration and habitat and natural systems enhancement projects.
-Shoreline restoration and habitat and natural systems enhancement projects include those activities proposed and conducted specifically for the primary purpose of establishing, restoring, or enhancing shoreline ecological functions or habitat for priority species in shoreline jurisdictions.
-Shoreline restoration and habitat enhancement are appropriate uses of the shoreline and shorelands and shall not require a conditional use permit. (i) Master programs should shall include provisions fostering shoreline restoration and habitat and natural system enhancement projects.
-Such projects may include shoreline modification actions such as modification of vegetation, removal of nonnative or invasive plants, naturebased shoreline stabilization, dredging, and filling, provided that the primary purpose of such actions is clearly restoration of the natural character, process, and shoreline ecological functions, and mitigation sequencing is followedof the shoreline. and mitigation sequencing is followed of the shoreme. (ii) Master program provisions should shall assure ensure that the projects address legitimate restoration or habitat enhancement needs and priorities.
+Scientific monitoring devices are an appropriate use of the shoreline and shall not require a conditional use permit. (i) Master programs should include provisions fostering installation of scientific data-collection or monitoring devices as appropriate uses of the shoreline (ii) Installation of scientific data-collection or monitoring devices requires review by the local government and may meet the definition of development and require a shoreline substantial development permit. (iii) Installation, use, and removal of scientific data-collection or monitoring devices must follow the mitigation sequence and meet no net loss of shoreline ecological functions. (ng) Shoreline restoration and babitat and natural systems enhancement projects.
+Shoreline restoration and babitat and natural systems enhancement projects include those activities proposed and conducted specifically for the primary purpose of establishing, restoring, or enhancing shoreline ecological functions or habitat for priority species in shoreline jurisdictions.
+Shoreline restoration and habitat enhancement are appropriate uses of the shoreline and shorelands and shall not require a conditional use permit. (i) Master programs should shall include provisions factoring shareline restaration and babitat (I) Master programs should shall include provisions fostering shoreline restoration and nabilat actions such as modification of versetation, removal of nonnative or invasive plants, nature, baced charaling stabilization, dradging, and filling, provided that the primary purpose of such actions is clearly restoration of the natural character, process, and charaline ecological functions and mitigation sequencing is followed of the shoreline. and midgation sequencing is followed.
+For the shoremen (ii) Master program provisions should shall assure ensure that the projects address legitimate restoration or habitat enhancement needs and priorities.
 Local governments shall rely on local watershed restoration plans, salmon recovery plans or the master program restoration plan as sources of local and regional needs and priorities. and facilitate implementation of the restoration plan developed pursuant to WAC 173-26-201 (2)(f). (o) Tide gates.
-Tide gates are structures used to protect personal property, agricultural land, and public infrastructure from flooding due to extreme tides and storm surges by restricting tidal flow to intertidal, shallow subtidal, and brackish estuarine environments. (n) Vertical evacuation structures.
-A vertical evacuation structure is a building or tower specially (p) Vertical evacuation structures.
+Tide gates are structures used to protect personal property, agricultural land, and public infrastructure from flooding due to extreme tides and storm surges by restricting tidal flow to intertidal, shallow subtidal, and brackish estuarine environments. (p) Vertical evacuation structures.
 A vertical evacuation structure is a building or tower specially designed to resist earthquake and tsunami forces, and its height allows people to evacuate above the level of tsunami inundation.